codesinging/bootstrap-icons-font/README.md

 ## Thanks

-Thank Bootstrap team to provide us the great icons.
+Thank Bootstrap team for providing us the great icons.